 One way to help expand public art installations throughout the City is to encourage new development to include art pieces as part of their new building or site.
 Prior to obtaining a building permit, developers must meet with staff and a member of DPAC to discuss the benefits of public art.
 DPAC requests that 1% of development cost go to public art.
 The program is voluntary; however, numerous developers have embraced the program and installed art pieces in their developments or donated to the Public Art Fund.
 DPAC has used these donations to fund murals, sculptures and performances.
-The City will continue to place a strong emphasis on public as part of an overall goal to make Duluth a unique and special place within Gwinnett County and metro-Atlanta.
+The City has also committed to budget public art as a component of its own capital projects.